amoodie/paper_resources/Moodie_deltaiclobebuilding_2018/readme.md

 ```

 - `preAvulThresh` is the "setup threshold", or the amount of channel bed aggradation necessary for avulsion.
 It is normalized to the bankfull flow depth (i.e., fractional).
-- `preAvulTrigg` is the "trigger threshold", ot the amount of overbank flow necessary for avulsion.
+- `preAvulTrigg` is the "trigger threshold", or the amount of overbank flow necessary for avulsion.
 It is normalized to the bankfull fow depth (i.e., fractional).
 - `mouSwitch` is the control for whether, lobe progradation occurs.
 See section "Input options" below for available options.
 - `QwSwitch` is the control for the water discharge curve used in the model run.
 See section "Input options" below for available options.
 - `QwNum` is the input "shape factor" that impacts the selected water discharge curve in the model.
 See section "Input options" below for available options.